 Step 1 – Would the employee have been a covered employee prior to the TCJA amendments?

-- If “Yes” – Not eligible for grandfathering unless it’s qualified performance-based compensation.
+- If “Yes” – Not eligible for grandfathering unless it’s qualified performance-based compensation or payable after the year of termination.

 - If “No” – Eligible for grandfathering.